 Marketing Platforms

-Whilst you may not necessarily only need marketing platforms to measure roi they do support roi tracking.
+Whilst you may not necessarily only need marketing platforms to measure ROI they do support ROI tracking.
 Marketing platforms are the technology used to distribute some of the key marketing messaging in the lead up to an event.
-Two key marketing distributions are eDM’s and social media.
+Two key marketing distributions are eDMs and social media.

-For eDMs companies can consider using a mail distribution like Mailchimp or Hubspot.
+For eDMs companies can consider using a mail distribution like Mailchimp or HubSpot.
 Both of these platforms are database management systems and can distribute emails.

 There are a number of paid and unpaid social media platforms that not only distribute social media posts but analyse performance on these posts.
 Consider using free platforms like Later, or a paid platform like Falcon.